My grandmother is dying. Like, actively dying — right now in the other room.

 I am not friendly and I am not good at pretense.
 As a result most of Grandmother’s visitors are steering clear of me.
 This is perfect because I don’t particularly feel like talking to anyone.
 My body language makes it clear: Please leave me alone.
 Everyone seems to get it.
 Everyone, that is, but Joy.

 Joy is a “family friend” and has been a frequent visitor in recent days.
 She is positively loathsome.
 And it’s not because she has zero sense of self awareness or social propriety.
 Nor is it because she talks in the third person, is constantly inserting herself into intimate family gatherings, refers to my grandmother as “grannie” (something my grandmother loathes), claims to be a “mystic,” consistently reeks of patchouli oil and Cool Ranch Doritos, likes to awkwardly wax rhapsodic to anyone who will listen about her “past life as a saxophone star”, or because she has a hyperactive untrained off-leash Labrador named “Jaws” that she falsely claims is a service animal.

 I’ve been told this perspective makes me “not nice.”
-In this day in age, people – women especially – are expected to accept hugs whether they want them or not.
+In this day and age, people – women especially – are expected to accept hugs whether they want them or not.
 To deny a hug is seen as rude or even cruel.
 But I disagree.

 There is a huge difference between people who want to give a hug and people who want to take a hug.
 Hug givers are typically genuine in their motives.
 They are pure in their desire to connect and respectful of other people’s boundaries.
 But hug takers are not.
 Their hugs never feel good.
 Their energy is always stifling.
 They always, always want something.
 And they assume their presence is never in question.